 3. Local food products

-We love Spanish food, and Granada is one of the best places to get it.
+Spanish food is amazing, and Granada is one of the best places to get it.
 The city’s weather, altitude and tropical conditions make it an ideal location to try Spanish cuisine with an additional distinction: the granadino stamp.

-One of our favorites is Comestibles Cristóbal, which is also featured on our Hidden Granada Food & Tapas Adventure.
-This food lover’s heaven sells serrano ham from Granada, cured sheep and goat cheeses, sausages, sweets and pastries.
+One local favorite is Comestibles Cristóbal, a food lover’s heaven selling serrano ham from Granada, cured sheep and goat cheeses, sausages, sweets and pastries.
 The best part is that everything is either homemade or handpicked by the owners.

 Address: Plaza Pescadería s/n